 The information from your computer travels back and forth in HTML packages.
 On the Web, we have a system of links that connect your computer to all the pages on the Web.
 Each person is operating from their own individual computer to the World Wide Web, through an Internet Service Provider (ISP).

-You will be downloading the WordPress software that is packaged with a Theme, not just the core WordPress.
+You will be downloading the WordPress Theme file after you’ve purchased it from a reputable theme company.
 The Theme overlays the core software.
 A Theme is the decorative element of the Website or Blog.
 There is a whole lot to using a WordPress Theme and your choice of theme matters.

 Step 4 What is the Web

 We have to pause and reflect on how the web came into existence.
 It wasn’t always there.
 It was invented by engineers and physicists who built a system of networked computers for private communication between institutions.

 Originally the public did not have access.
 Until the idea of an individual being able to access information from a personal computer was presented by a team of physicists at CERN Laboratories in Switzerland.
 Among them was Sir Tim Berners-Lee who is credited with the invention of the abstract concept of the Word Wide Web.

 The simple system of hyperlinks was the connecting factor from computer to computer and Berners-Lee developed the HTML language to enable the information to travel from your computer through your browser, through the web host server onto the network, the web.

 On another front was Jacques Vallee who led the team to develop the network software on ARPANET, the ancestor of the Internet.
 Vallee has been called one of the “fathers” of the Internet.